Azure/azure-sdk-for-js/documentation/test-quickstart.md

 # Javascript Codegen Quick Start for Test

-This page is to help you write and run tests for Javascript Codegen SDK including high-level and rest-level clients.
-We firstly introduce key concepts we'll touch upon on, then show how to run generated sample tests and add testcases.
+This page is to help you write and run tests quickly for Javascript Codegen SDK including high-level and rest-level clients.
+We firstly introduce some key concepts, then show how to run and add test cases.

 # Table of contents